nsiicm0/SER/README.md

 This repository contains the codebase used for the Use Case Challange as part of the job application for "Machine Learning Engineer (Intern)".

 This repository is private due to confidentiality reasons.
+Due to the extensive amount of time used, this codebase does not use unit tests.
+Obviously, this is something that would not be done in a production environment.

 ## How to use

-You can access the API on localhost:5000
+The application is controlled by a Makefile.
+Simply type `make` to see all available rules.
+Use `make init` to start the docker container.
+The docker container will start with two screens.
+One running the jupyter server and the other the flask server.
+You can access them using `screen -r API` or `screen -r JUPYTER` (exit the screens using CTRL+A, D) once attached to the container (`make attach`, detach using CTRL+P, CTRL+Q).
+The container will forward the ports 5000 (API) and 8888 (JUPYTER).

 ### `/train` Endpoint